solliancenet/tech-immersion-data-ai/environment-setup/ai/1/README.md

   az extension add -n botservice
   ```

+- Add the following PATH setting to the machine's environment variables: `%USERPROFILE%\AppData\Roaming\npm`.
+Without it, you will receive an error in the command window during provisioning that `botservice` could not be found.

 ### Azure resources

 Users will need to be able to sign into [LUIS](https://www.luis.ai/) with their Azure Active Directory account and create a new LUIS app.